fireundubh/playwithfire/fallout4/mods/auto-loot.md

 v1.2 streamlines the holotape menu by making the following changes:

-* Merged the alphabetized workshop menus into a single menu per filter
+* Merged the alphabetized Destination submenus into a single menu per filter (slower to display, easier to maintain, and you can see all workshops at once)
 * Removed intermediate submenus (e.g., All Filters vs. Specific Filters)
 * Removed the Delay Between Iterations submenus from the Debug Menu
 * Renamed the Advanced submenu to Advanced Settings